Criminal Minds: Video games

 CBS announced in October 2009 that Legacy Interactive would develop a video game based on the show.
 The game would require players to examine crime scenes for clues to help solve murder mysteries.
 The interactive puzzle game was released in 2012, but the show's cast was not involved with the project so it did not feature any of their voices.
 The second game, developed by Tilting Point, was released on November 20, 2018, for Android and iOS devices.

 Awards and nominations

+In January 2017, Criminal Minds won the Best TV Crime Drama award at the People’s Choice Awards.